-If you have problems with maggots in any of your wheeled bins we can help, please contact us.
+If you have problems with maggots in any of your bins we can help, please contact us.
 This information and advice may prevent you having future problems.

 What are maggots?

 Maggots are the larva stage of the common housefly.
 Flies are attracted to food and other similar types of rubbish; they lay their eggs on the rubbish and these hatch into maggots.
 The maggots form pupae and hatch into flies.
 The whole of this life-cycle on average can take up to 10 days in warm weather, and up to a month in cold weather.

 Maggots only exist if flies have been allowed to have access to rubbish such as food waste or nappies.
 So if flies settle on this type of rubbish they may lay eggs, which will then hatch into maggots.